rkreutz/UIntX/README.md

 ```swift
 UIntXConfig.maximumNumberOfWords = 128
 ```

+I'm doing so as a safety net, since I don't know how a program would behave having to hold such large numbers.

 You may change this value at any time, **but do it at your own risk**, I haven't tested `UIntX` using numbers past 8,192 bits (which is already a very large number) so I'd recommend sticking to that limit unless you know what you are doing.